TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Fluid/UsingTypoScriptCObjectViewHelper.rst

 in bold.

 Now for example we can output the user counter as image instead of text without modifying the Fluid template.
-We simply have to use the following TypoScript:
+We have to use the following TypoScript:

 .. code-block:: typoscript